ssilverman/QNEthernet/README.md

 The side benefit is that user code can use `printf` too.

+If your application wants to define its own `_write()` implementation, then the internal one needs to be declared as weak.
+To accomplish this, define the `QNETHERNET_WEAK_WRITE` macro.

 ## Raw Ethernet frames

 There is support for sending and receiving raw Ethernet frames.
 See the